parnurzeal/gorequest/README.md

   End()
 ```

 Note: This is a work in progress and not totally support all specifications.
-Right now, you can do simple get and post with easy to specify header like in examples which is enough in many cases.
+Right now, you can do get and post with easy to specify header like in examples which is enough in many cases.
+More features are coming soon!

 ## License